dan-ilc/phonebot/README.md

 1. DONE Do twilio python tutorial DONE
 2. DONE update python to actually send the correct message
 3. DONE send requirements clarifications
-4. do react app and host it
+4. do react app
+5. make dockerfile
+6. setup gcloud env with cloud run, secret mgment, and IP addr
+7.

 ## questions
 - where to host the app?